eugenezinovyev/react-fontawesome-svg-icon/README.md

 # Disclaimer

 This package exists to let bundle size be smaller.
 This is not an official package.
-If you are looking for an official one, please, check here: [react-fontawesome](https://www.npmjs.com/package/@fortawesome/react-fontawesome)
+If you are looking for an official one, please, check here: [@fortawesome/react-fontawesome](https://www.npmjs.com/package/@fortawesome/react-fontawesome)
 # Motivation

 I regularly need Font Awesome SVG icon to be used in personal projects.
-Unfortunately, existing [react-fontawesome](https://www.npmjs.com/package/react-fontawesome) brings the whole [@fortawesome/font awesome-svg-core](https://www.npmjs.com/package/@fortawesome/fontawesome-svg-core) into my bundles.
+Unfortunately, existing [@fortawesome/react-fontawesome](https://www.npmjs.com/package/@fortawesome/react-fontawesome) brings the whole [@fortawesome/fontawesome-svg-core](https://www.npmjs.com/package/@fortawesome/fontawesome-svg-core) into my bundles.
-It seems to happen because of the way @fortawesome/font awesome-svg-core package bundled.
+It seems to happen because of the way @fortawesome/fontawesome-svg-core package bundled.

 # How it works